AWS Public Sector Blog

 In this post, we demonstrated how AWS Network Firewall can provide outbound web filtering and stateful packet filtering for external traffic, including remote users and on-premises resources.

 Using AWS Network Firewall enables the creation of a resilient, scalable cloud-based filtering solution, reducing the need for on-premises equipment.
-Combining custom domain and stateful filtering rule groups with AWS managed rule groups helps save time and stay current with the constantly evolving security landscape.
+Combining custom domain stateful filtering and domain category filtering along with AWS managed rule groups helps save time and stay current with the constantly evolving security landscape.
 AWS automatically updates the managed rule groups as new vulnerabilities and security issues emerge.

 If you have feedback about this post, submit comments in the comments section.
 If you have questions about this post, contact AWS Support.